 The result is a shared hosting-like experience with all the advantages of Cloud hosting.
 While the service bumps prices upward, it’s nowhere near what you’d have to pay to onboard new talent.

-Web Hosting vs Cloud Hosting Summary
+Summary: Cloud Hosting vs Traditional Hosting

-Feature | Web Hosting | Cloud Hosting |
+| Feature | Traditional Web Hosting | Cloud Hosting |

-Performance | Varies based on server resources. | More reliable due to distributed resources. |
+| Performance | Varies by plan; can slow down under heavy load | More reliable due to load balancing and distributed resources |